isg-software/progresspie/README.md

 Version 2 mostly adds new features like especially:.todo
 * SMIL animation/transition @done(2016-08-12)
+* More features for the `inner` option (second value/pie/ring) @done(2016-08-21)
+	* background circle now also supported for inner rings/pies @done(2016-08-21)
+	* “Double pies” extended to “multiple pies”: The `inner` option may itself contain an `inner` option (recursive) @done(2016-08-21)
+* CSS support:  @done(2016-08-21)
+	* background circles and foreground pie or ring segments now always get a `class` attribute so you can define external CSS rules to modify or enhance their formatting. @done(2016-08-21)
+	* new predefined `CSS` mode disables some inline formatting like colors in the generated SVG code, in which case the formatting should be defined via CSS rules. @done(2016-08-21)
+* `overlap` option
 * Was noch?

 But some changes have been made which could affect backwards compatibility in a few cases.
 This is the main reason for the majon version increase: When updating to V2.0.0, you should make sure the following changes don't affect your current uses.